 The African Union MSME Forum has been instrumental in driving programs that reflect the evolving landscape of MSME development in Africa.
 Starting in June 2022, the inaugural forum was held in Cairo, Egypt.
-Building on this momentum, the second forum convened in September 2023 in Addis Ababa, Ethiopia.
+Building on this momentum, a second forum was convened in September 2023 in Addis Ababa, Ethiopia, and a third forum convened in September 2024 in Windhoek, Namibia.

-Looking ahead, the third forum will take place in Windhoek, Namibia, in collaboration with the Namibian Investment Promotion and Development Board (NIPDB).
-This upcoming event aims to further empower MSMEs in Africa, and expects to host 350 to 450 delegates.
+Looking ahead, the forth forum will take place in Abuja, Nigeria, in collaboration with the Government of the Federal Republic of Nigeria.
+This upcoming event aims to further empower MSMEs in Africa.

 The MSME Forum presents to you an opportunity to be a part of the African Union MSME Forum, the forum is designed for MSMEs in Africa to Engage with experts, peers, and tackle the challenges facing small businesses at large, and accelerate their growth in the AfCFTA.